Beliavsky/Fortran-code-on-GitHub/README.md

 ## Biology and Medicine
 [AHA-R1](https://github.com/sbudaev/AHA-R1): large scale simulation model that implements a general decision-making architecture in evolutionary agents, by Sergey Budaev.
 Each agent is programmed as a whole virtual organism including the genome, rudimentary physiology, the hormonal system, a cognitive architecture and behavioural repertoire.

-[All Ages Lead Model (AALM)](https://github.com/USEPA/AALM): evaluates the impact of lead exposures on lead levels in humans.
+[All Ages Lead Model (AALM)](https://github.com/USEPA/AALM): evaluates the impact of lead exposures on lead levels in humans, from the U.S. Environmental Protection Agency.
 It rapidly estimates the effect of exposures on lead concentrations in tissues of children and adults; can assess exposures of a day or more, as well as chronic exposures; and can be applied to specific individuals or to groups of similarly exposed individuals.

 [ANCC](https://github.com/YoushanLiu/ANCC): Python scripts and Fortran code for ambient noise tomography, such as computing cross-correlation (with parallel computing), and extracting dispersion curves, by Youshan Liu